mmckechney/DocumentQuestions/README.md

-# Agent Framework and Azure AI Foundry: Ask Questions on your document
+# Semantic Kernel and Azure OpenAI: Ask Questions on your document

 ## Overview

-This solution provides an example of how to process your own documents and then use [Azure AI Foundry](https://learn.microsoft.com/en-us/azure/ai-foundry/what-is-azure-ai-foundry) and [Microsoft Agent Framework](https://learn.microsoft.com/en-us/agent-framework/overview/agent-framework-overview) to ask question specific to that document.
+This solution provides an example of how to process your own documents and then use [Azure AI Foundry](https://learn.microsoft.com/en-us/azure/ai-foundry/what-is-azure-ai-foundry) and [Microsoft Agent Framework]https://learn.microsoft.com/en-us/agent-framework/overview/agent-framework-overview) to ask question specific to that document.

 **NOTE**: The console app is also provided to demonstrate how to use the AI Foundry and the Agent Framework to ask questions of an AI Agent.